Assateague Island

 Assateague Island is a 37 mi long barrier island located off the eastern coast of the Delmarva Peninsula facing the Atlantic Ocean.
-The northern two-thirds of the island is in Maryland while the southern third is in Virginia.
+The northern two-thirds of the island are in Maryland, and the southern third is in Virginia.
+The entire island is designated as Assateague Island National Seashore, though management is shared by three entities.

 The Maryland section contains the majority of Assateague Island National Seashore and Assateague State Park.
-The Virginia section contains Chincoteague National Wildlife Refuge and a one-mile stretch of land containing the lifeguarded recreational beach and interpretive facilities managed by the National Park Service (or NPS).
-It is best known for its herds of feral horses, pristine beaches and the Assateague Lighthouse.
+The Virginia section contains Chincoteague National Wildlife Refuge and a one-mile stretch of land containing the lifeguarded recreational beach and interpretive facilities managed by the National Park Service (NPS).
+It is best known for its herds of feral horses, pristine beaches, and the Assateague Lighthouse.
 The island also contains numerous marshes, bays, and coves, including Toms Cove.
 Bridge access for cars is possible from both Maryland and Virginia, though no road runs the full north/south length of the island.

 History

 Like all barrier islands, Assateague has changed in form over the years.
 The structure of barrier islands is determined by movement of sand in the littoral zone, the portion of the ocean closest to the seaward side of the island.

-At one time, the island was connected to the lowest point of Fenwick Island.
+The island was once connected to the southern end of Fenwick Island.
 However, the 1933 Chesapeake–Potomac hurricane created an inlet south of Ocean City, Maryland.
 This inlet separated the two landforms.
 Normally, it would have silted back due to the littoral drift that ran from north to south.
-However, after the storm, between 1933 and 1935 a permanent system of artificial jetties was built to preserve the inlet as a navigation channel.
+However, after the storm, between 1933 and 1935, a permanent system of artificial jetties was built to preserve the inlet as a navigation channel.
 As a result, the island has drifted considerably westward, and the two landmasses are now over 0.62 mi apart.
 While this process has benefitted Ocean City, creating wider beaches and better fishing access, it caused erosion problems on Assateague.

-Between 1933 and the early 1960s, federal interest in creating a national seashore on the island alternated with periodic pushes for development.
+Between 1933 and the early 1960s, U.S. federal government interest in creating a national seashore on the island alternated with periodic pushes for development.
 In 1950, a 15-mile section of the Maryland side of Assateague was plotted for development, and a paved road, Baltimore Boulevard, was constructed to traverse the new development.
 The Ash Wednesday Storm of 1962 destroyed or covered most of Baltimore Boulevard, and many of the structures on the island were destroyed.
 Although some private landowners on the island supported re-development, by this time the state of Maryland generally supported a national seashore and legislation was introduced in the United States Congress.
 After Congressional efforts did not produce final legislation in 1964, new legislation in 1965 was successful and Assateague Island National Seashore was formed.